 We probably don’t give much thought to the functioning of our stomachs.
 We may think about how hungry we are and then forget about it once we’re full.
 However, for kids with gastroparesis, it’s likely on their minds all of the time.

-That’s because the condition can be quite uncomfortable and to truly understand what’s happening, families need to be aware of the different parts of the stomach and how they operate together.
+That’s because the condition can be quite uncomfortable.
+To truly understand what’s happening, families need to be aware of the different parts of the stomach and how they operate together.
 Gastroparesis is a condition in which the stomach takes too long to empty.
-Food and liquid remain there for an extended time, which can lead to nausea, vomiting, early satiety, fullness, abdominal pain and weight loss.
+Food and liquid remain there for an extended time.
+That can lead to nausea, vomiting, early satiety, fullness, abdominal pain and weight loss.

-If your child has just received a gastroparesis diagnosis, you have probably begun learning about it and have additional questions.
+If your child has just received a gastroparesis diagnosis, you have probably started learning about it and have additional questions.
 Here some further things to know about the condition:

 7 Additional Things to Know About Gastroparesis in Kids